elastic/elastic-charts/api/charts.api.md

         verticalPanelPadding?: [number, number];
         horizontalPanelPadding?: [number, number];
     };
 }

+// Warning: (ae-missing-release-tag) "SortSeriesByConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface SortSeriesByConfig {
+    general?: SeriesCompareFn;
+    legend?: SeriesCompareFn;
+    rendering?: SeriesCompareFn;
+    tooltip?: SeriesCompareFn;
+}

 // Warning: (ae-missing-release-tag) "Spec" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)